 The contribution of the air transport industry in 20 years' time

-If this growth path is achieved, then in 2036 the air transport industry will contribute:
+Demand for air transport is expected to increase by an average of 4.3% per annum over the next 20 years.
+If this growth is achieved, by 2036 the air transport industry will contribute:

-- 15.5 million direct jobs and $1.5 trillion of GDP to the world economy;
+- 15.5 million direct jobs and $1.5 trillion of GDP to the world economy

-- Once the impacts of global tourism are taken into account, a total of 97.8 million jobs and $5.7 trillion in GDP.
+- Once the impact of global tourism is taken into account, the air transport industry will contribute 97.8 million jobs and $5.7 trillion GDP.

 The impact of lower growth: a sensitivity analysis